ritikkjha/webdevcohort/README.md

 # webdevcohort
-This si webdev cohort with chaiCode learning and project repository
+This is webdev cohort with chaiCode learning and project repository